 When the two connect too directly, the result often feels like this:

-- the entry does not settle
+- The entry doesn't settle

-- the home feels like it starts with motion instead of arrival
+- The home feels like it starts with motion instead of arrival

 The three versions that matter most